Parable of the Renegades

 "I see," Viola's eyes narrowed down as she placed a hand on Lucas' shoulder.
 "Then there's something I want to settle before I go."

-On another side of the curtain, the nurse, and another student she was treating stopped what they were doing and pointed their attention to where that weird sound came from.
-When nothing else reached her ears, the nurse went back to patching the student's injuries, releasing a worn out sigh as she was still not even halfway done with the number of patients who needed medical attention that day.
+On another side of the curtain, the nurse and another student she was treating stopped what they were doing and pointed their attention to where that weird sound came from.
+When nothing else reached her ears, the nurse went back to patching the student's injuries, releasing a worn-out sigh as she was still not even halfway done with the long line of patients that day.

-The kind of pain he felt pointed him toward one conclusion though he didn't want to believe he would ever arrive at that.
+The kind of pain Lucas felt pointed him toward one conclusion that he didn't want to believe.
 Out of all the people in the world, it was Viola who had stabbed him hard in the solar plexus with a knife.

-Slowly, Lucas' darted his eyes to look down, expecting to see a small weapon seeped in blood and jutting from his abdomen.
-To his astonishment, it was actually the index and middle finger of a human hand, and not a steel blade that sunk into him.
-These two fingers were straightened and firm while the rest were folded, hence why he was actually convinced that it was a knife.
+Slowly, Lucas' rolled his eyes down, expecting to see a small weapon seeped in blood and jutting from his abdomen.
+To his astonishment, it was actually the index and middle fingers of a human hand, and not a steel blade that sunk into him.
+These two fingers were straightened and firm while the rest were folded, hence why he was convinced that it was a knife.

 A couple of seconds later, Viola slowly pulled her fingers out from under Lucas' chest.
-No wound was actually made.
-Right after that, Lucas gagged and coughed as the ability to breathe slowly became accessible to him again.
+No wound was made.
+Lucas gagged and coughed as the ability to breathe slowly became accessible to him again.
 He gasped for oxygen, taking in heavy breaths to make up for not being able to earlier.

 "What was that for!?
 I'm already injured!"
-He lifted his head to metaphorically lock eyes with Viola who was now standing in front of him, face-to-face.
-His current state of emotion led him to forget about blushing even at the sight of her gaze.
+He lifted his head to metaphorically lock eyes with Viola who was now standing in front of him.
+His current state of emotions led him to forget about blushing even at the sight of her gaze.
 There was no stuttering coming out of his mouth either.

 "That... was for scaring me!"
 Viola scolded him.

-The bronze-haired girl's eyelids were twitching and her eyebrows furrowing.
-She was fighting to hold back on letting her sorrowful tears fall as both of her hands gripped on to Lucas' shoulders and gave him a gentle, but powerful shake.
+The bronze-haired girl's eyelids were twitching, and her eyebrows furrowed.
+She was fighting to hold back her relieved tears from falling as both of her hands gripped on to Lucas' shoulders and gave him a gentle, but powerful shake.
 "That was very reckless.
 Look at you, getting yourself hurt like that!
 I finally get to meet you again after five years abroad, only to witness you possibly losing an arm!
 I could have sworn my heart stopped beating for a couple of seconds.
 That's how horrified I was!"

-Lucas looked away, still somewhat annoyed from the pain the surprise hand spear gave him despite knowing who did it.
+Lucas looked away, still somewhat annoyed by the pain the surprise hand spear gave him despite knowing who did it.

 Lucas was cut off and silenced again.
 Not because Viola thrust him with another hand spear, but because she enveloped him in her arms, subjecting him to another tender embrace that stained her clothes with even more of his blood.
-His chin was rested on her shoulder and the close proximity to her hair made him inhale its relaxing herbal scent.
-The hostility he felt towards her was slowly dying.
+His chin rested on her shoulder, and the close proximity to her hair made him inhale its relaxing herbal scent.
+The hostility he felt toward her died in seconds.

 "You were trying to protect me, right?"
-Viola acknowledged his actions from earlier that morning and a pair of streams ran down from her eyes.
+Viola acknowledged his actions from earlier that morning, a pair of streams running down her eyes.

-Lucas said nothing for a moment but then confirmed Viola assumption with a whisper.
+Lucas said nothing for a moment but then confirmed Viola's assumption with a whisper.